markwylde/node-mini-migrations/README.md

 ```

 ## License
-This project is licensed under the terms of the GPLv3 license.
+This project is licensed under the terms of the MIT license.